bendtherules/bendtherules.github.com/posts/function-name-binding.md

 # How does function.name and name binding work?

 As a javascript developer, I have used functions for a long time - but I felt uneasy whenever I have to implement a recursive function.
 First, I learned about `arguments.callee` - which seemed like a neat trick, but then I read its [not allowed in strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/arguments/callee).
+So, it seems now I have to know exactly what vara function

 This is going to be one of those nitpicky articles where I document everything about function name, that I have learned from the spec.